Find a free skin cancer screening

 When caught early, skin cancer is highly treatable.
-Find a free SPOT me® skin cancer screening near you.
+Find out if there is a free skin cancer screening near you.

 Click on a state below to see the results of free skin cancer screenings in your area.
 If there are no results, be sure to sign-up for email alerts which will notify you when a screening is scheduled within 50 miles of your zip code.